followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/calculateCellValue.md

 <!--typeFunctionParamName1-->rowData<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Data of the row to which the cell belongs.
+The data of the row to which the cell belongs.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionReturnType-->any<!--/typeFunctionReturnType-->